 Our work is focused on the analysis of recent thymic emigrants (the youngest peripheral T cells) from mice carrying a transgene for green fluorescent protein driven by the RAG2 promoter.
-Our work has shown that T cells complete both functional and phenotypic maturation in the lymphoid periphery, a process driven by factors other than those that control T cell homeostasis and survival.
-Our work suggests the purpose of post-thymic T cell maturation is to expose young T cells to antigens expressed only outside the thymus, during a tolerance-prone transitional phase of development.
-Current work is centered on dissecting the metabolic reprogramming that defines peripheral T cell maturation, interrogating the environmental cues (such as the inflammatory milieu) that tune this tolerance process and to develop a model to test the involvement of recent thymic emigrants (including neonatal T cells) in tumor rejection.
+Our lab has shown that T cells complete both functional and phenotypic maturation in the lymphoid periphery, a process driven by factors other than those that control T cell homeostasis and survival.
+Our findings suggest the purpose of post-thymic T cell maturation is to expose young T cells to antigens expressed only outside the thymus, during a tolerance-prone transitional phase of development.
+Current work is centered on dissecting the metabolic reprogramming that defines peripheral T cell maturation, interrogating the environmental cues (such as the inflammatory milieu) that tune this tolerance process and developing a model to test the involvement of recent thymic emigrants (including neonatal T cells) in tumor rejection.

 - Hendricks, D.W. and P.J.
 Fink.
 2011.
 Recent thymic emigrants are biased against the Th1 and toward the Th2 effector lineage.
 Blood 117:139-1249.
 PMCID: PMC3056472